 - Panko Bread Crumbs: These bread crumbs have larger flakes that are drier and crispier than plain bread crumbs.
 They add great texture to the poppers and add to the crunchiness.

-- Plain Bread Crumbs: We used plain bread crumbs in addition to the panko bread crumbs because they are finer in texture and help fully coat the corn poppers.
+- Plain Bread Crumbs: We used plain bread crumbs in addition to the panko bread crumbs because they are finer in texture and help to fully coat the corn poppers.

 - Spices: The garlic powder, cayenne pepper, black pepper, and salt add flavor and color to the coating.
-You can add more of less of these spices as you see fit or swap them out with your favorites.
+You can add more or less of these spices as you see fit or swap them out with your favorites.

 - Flour and Eggs: The corn poppers are coated in flour and then beaten eggs to help the bread crumbs coating stick.

 Corn poppers are a little messy to make and take a little extra time since they need to be refrigerated, but they are totally worth the effort!
 Scroll down for the printable recipe card and complete instructions.

 - Cheese Balls: Mix the pepper jack cheese, cream cheese, corn, jalapenos, red peppers, and sriracha sauce.
 Form the mixture into balls and place them in the freezer to harden.

 - Coating: Put the flour in one bowl, the beaten eggs in another, and bread crumbs and spices in the third bowl.
 After removing the cheese balls from the freezer, coat them in flour, then eggs, and then breadcrumbs.

 - Cooking: Deep fry the corn poppers until golden brown.
 Serve while warm and gooey!